-1. With the clevis of the lug facing out from the container, position the lug in the corresponding container-corner-casting-cavity.
+1. With the clevis facing away from the container, insert the lug into the container casting hole.

-2. Rotate the Lifting Lug over the top of the lug until the rollpin prevents it from rotating any further.
+2. Rotate the lug so the clevis moves towards the centre line of the container and until the roll-pin prevents it from rotating any further.

-3. The clevis is now pointing IN-wards, under an angle of approximately 60 degrees "UP".
-The rollpin prevents the lug from accidentally falling out of the container-corner-casting.
+3. The clevis now points inwards at an angle of approximately 60 degrees to the horizontal.
+The roll-pin prevents the lug from accidentally falling out of the container corner casting.

-4. When lifting the container, the lug will slide to the top of the container-corner-casting-opening, and in a slightly steeper angle (this to prevent the rollpin from taking any real load), before lifting the container.
+4. When the container is lifted, the lug will slide to the top of the container corner casting hole and rotates backwards slightly to the angle of the supporting chain.
+This removes any load from the roll-pin.

-The slope of chain legs ensures that the lifting lugs stay locked inside the container castings during the lift cycle.
+The angle of support chains ensures that the lifting lugs stay locked inside the container castings while the container is suspended.